lisawilliams/-SNDMakes-Boston/README.md

 *  How about building in headline testing?
 *  Tito Bottita, Upstatement:  At Buzzfeed, when you try to author an item, it will show you what makes a good Buzzfeed post or headline.
 (Lisa Williams: Mailchimp does this too -- it lets you test email subject lines and shows you how successful they'll be).
 * Jeanne Brooks:  How can we bring in the community into the content creation process to make content creators more sensitive and culturally informed?
+*
+How can we make better tools for breaking news?
+* "During the Boston Bombing, I felt like the Boston Globe was super slow on things -- so I was going to Reddit.
+There's gotta be a better way to link those two, so that I have serious journalism instead of some rando's opinion.